minime-rust/far-powerhouse/FAR Buyable Events/README.md

 ## Changelog

 ### 1.0.1 - 2025-09-25
+*   **Added heli loot protection:** Heli loot is now reserved for the player (and team) who dealt the most damage to chopper, then released to everyone

+### 1.0.1 - 2025-09-25
 *   **Corrected spawn distance:** Fixed a bug where the patrol helicopter would not spawn at the configured distance from the player
 *   **Added global chat warning:** Added a warning in global chat - so that everyone on the server knows when Bradley or a Chopper was called